Pacific Coast League: Moving beyond the coast

 The PCL began to spread out across the nation, and internationally, in the 1950s.
 Previously, Salt Lake City had been the easternmost city in the league.
 In 1956, the Oakland Oaks relocated to Canada where they became the Vancouver Mounties, the circuit's first international team.
 Two years later, the Los Angeles Angels moved to become the Spokane Indians and the San Francisco Seals became the Phoenix Giants.

 The league continued to expand throughout the country in the 1960s.
-Clubs representing new cities during the decade included the Dallas Rangers, Denver Bears, Hawaii Islanders, Indianapolis Indians, Oklahoma City 89ers, Tacoma/Phoenix Giants, and Tucson Toros.
+Clubs representing new cities during the decade included the Dallas Rangers, Denver Bears, Eugene Emeralds, Hawaii Islanders, Indianapolis Indians, Oklahoma City 89ers, Tacoma/Phoenix Giants, and Tucson Toros.
 From 1964 to 1968 the PCL swelled to twelve teams.
 The Albuquerque Dukes and Vancouver Canadians were a few of several teams to begin play in the 1970s.
 Several new teams arrived in the 1980s, such as the Calgary Cannons, Colorado Springs Sky Sox, Edmonton Trappers, and Las Vegas Stars, but the league began to stabilize as franchise relocations became less frequent.